Probate Q&A Series

 2. Prepare a Written Renunciation Instrument

 Your renunciation must be in writing, signed by you, and declare that you refuse the appointment.
-The document should reference the decedent’s name, the estate file number, and the county name only as a placeholder (the clerk will confirm the county).
+The document should reference the decedent’s name, the estate file number, and the county.

 3. Appear Before the Clerk of Superior Court

-You must execute the renunciation before the clerk of superior court or a deputy.
-The clerk will note the date and time of filing, establishing your timely action.
-If you miss the 30-day window, you may need court approval to be relieved of duties—often a more complex process under N.C.
-Gen. Stat. § 28A-2-6.
+You must execute and file the renunciation with the clerk of superior court or a deputy before qualifying.
+If you have already qualified, you may need court approval to resign or be relieved of duties under applicable law, including N.C.
+Gen. Stat. § 28A-9-1.

 4. File the Renunciation with the Court

 The clerk files your renunciation instrument in the estate record.
-Once filed, the court treats you as if you never qualified as personal representative.
-You incur no further duties or liabilities for estate administration after the filing date.
+Once filed before qualification, the court treats you as not having qualified as personal representative.
+You incur no further duties or liabilities for estate administration unless you have already acted in the role.

 5. Notify Interested Parties